nightowl286/ThemeHelper/README.md

+**This project has been archived and will no longer be updated or maintained, however it is still usable.**

 # ThemeHelper [![Hits](https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fgithub.com%2Fnightowl286%2FThemeHelper&count_bg=%237FBE3A&title_bg=%232A2A2A&icon=&icon_color=%23E7E7E7&title=hits&edge_flat=false)](https://hits.seeyoufarm.com)
 ### Last transformation added on 22/07/2021 | version 1.0.3
 This is just a small project I made for myself and then thought other people might find it useful, it lets you apply and stack transformations to colours.